 Marcus Daniels is never called "Blackout" in dialogue, though eagle-eyed viewers can make out the name on his profile.
 The source of his powers is called the Darkforce, however, with requisite lampshading:

 Parodied in Guardians of the Galaxy.
 Peter Quill introduces himself as "Star-Lord", but the guards arresting him just respond with confusion.
-The team's name "the guardians of the galaxy" is also mocked by the officer overlooking their arrest, who instead dubs them "a bunch of a-holes".
+When they later look at his rap sheet, they comment that apparently the only person who calls Quill "Star-Lord" is himself.
+The team's name "the guardians of the galaxy" is a mocking nickname given to the group by Ronan the Accuser, who later throw it back at him and adopt it as an actual group name.

 X-Men Film Series